fuseraft/kiwi/docs/lib/string.md

   - [`urldecode(_input)`](#urldecode_input)
   - [`urlencode(_input)`](#urlencode_input)

-## Importing the Module
+## Importing the Package

-To use the `string` module, import it at the beginning of your Kiwi script.
+To use the `string` package, import it at the beginning of your Kiwi script.

 ```ruby
 import "@kiwi/string" as string
 ```

-## Module Functions
+## Package Functions

 ### `base64decode(_input)`